Types of Pituitary Tumors

 Craniopharyngiomas

-Craniopharyngiomas are tumors that occur near the pituitary stalk and form as result of deficiencies in normal endocrine development.
-They are usually benign (noncancerous) and are typically diagnosed when they grow large enough to exert pressure on the brain, optic nerve or pituitary gland, and cause the following symptoms:
+These tumors occur near the pituitary stalk (which connects the pituitary gland to the brain) and form as result of deficiencies in normal endocrine development.
+They are usually benign (noncancerous) and are typically diagnosed when they grow large enough to exert pressure on the brain, optic nerve or pituitary gland.

 • Delayed growth in children